GuillermoAbadLopez/code-learning/learnings/python/readme.md

 - Polymorfism is the provision of a single interface to entities of different types[1] or the use of a single symbol to represent multiple different types https://en.wikipedia.org/wiki/Polymorphism_(computer_science)

-- __ post_init___() method gets run automatically after the initialization with __ init__() or with @dataclass automatic one.
+- __ post_init___() method gets run automatically after the initialization __ init__() or with @dataclass automatic one.
 And it should be used to initialize variables which are not in the call, such as default values, or area=height*base for example.
 Or to do post-declaration checks of the class & raise alerts: https://hackthedeveloper.com/python-post-init-data-class/
 <img width="517" alt="Screenshot 2023-06-08 at 10 45 52" src="https://github.com/GuillermoAbadLopez/code-learning/assets/109400222/5aade581-1ca7-4340-be71-c89d228a0393">

 ## **NASA space-proof code:**